-- Communication with Agency Heads and/or Governing Boards: Communication with governing boards may be required to focus on the need for immediate and systemic change to continue eligibility for grant. - Regular Monitoring/Reporting: For a designated period of time, the provider's activities will be monitored on a regular basis; provider may be required to submit regular and frequent reports. - Grant Conditions: Restriction(s) may be placed on a specific grant as a result of monitoring activities; conditions may include such actions as directed activities, structured spending and increased reporting. - Funding Strategies: Actions taken in regard to the selected provider's funding may include a range of interventions from directed funding, change in method of reimbursement, or to delay or withhold funds. - State Plans: The State Plans may address additional enforcement activities. - General Assurances, Terms, and Conditions for Participation in Federal and State Programs: This document must be signed by all agencies and organizations that receive federal or state funds, and may address enforcement activities. - The UGG § 200.338: This section addresses enforcement activities for remedies for noncompliance which may be applied to certain grants and § 200.207 specific conditions.
+- Communication with Agency Heads and/or Governing Boards: Communication with governing boards may be required to focus on the need for immediate and systemic change to continue eligibility the receive grant funding. - Regular Monitoring/Reporting: For providers that are required to complete a resolution plan, activities will be monitored on a regular basis until all actions are completed. - Grant Conditions: Restriction(s) may be placed on a specific grant as a result of monitoring activities; conditions may include such actions as directed activities, structured spending and increased reporting. - Funding Strategies: Actions taken in regard to the selected provider's funding may include a range of interventions from directed funding, change in method of reimbursement, or to delay or withhold funds. - State Plans: The State Plans may address additional enforcement activities. - General Assurances, Terms, and Conditions for Participation in Federal and State Programs: This document must be signed by all agencies and organizations that receive federal or state funds, and may address enforcement activities. - The UGG § 200.338: This section addresses enforcement activities for remedies for noncompliance which may be applied to certain grants and § 200.207 specific conditions.